RoadieHQ/marketing-site/content/docs/catalog/troubleshooting-the-catalog/index.md

    ![Unregister dialog popup with advanced settings open](./unregister_dialog.png)

 This will unregister the individual entity without affecting other entities or locations in the same discovery tree.
 The moved/renamed catalog manifest file will be then picked up on the catalog refresh loop.

+### My entity still points to the old repository after renaming the repository

+If you changed the name of your repository, Backstage by default relies on GitHub's redirect approach for renamed repos.
+This means it will not update the repository url associated with your entity.

+You can clean this up by [deleting the entity](https://roadie.io/docs/catalog/unregister-components/#manually-ingested-entities) and re-importing it manually using the new url.

 ### Processor BuiltinKindsEntityProcessor threw an error while validating the entity